jmbyun/research-group-static-web/readme.md

 1. Configure the repository to publish a GitHub Pages site from a */docs* folder onh the *master* branch.
 Read [this document](https://docs.github.com/en/enterprise/2.14/user/articles/configuring-a-publishing-source-for-github-pages#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) if you need help.

+1. Configure a custom domain for your website if you need to.
+Read [this document](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site) if you need help.

 1. Create a new Google Sheets document to store your website contents.
 Set `DATA_URL` value in the file *[builder/config.py](builder/config.py)*.
 Follow the instructions below for this.

 1. Get a valid Google API key to use when downloading the website contents.
 Set the key as a encrypted secret `API_KEY`.
 Follow the instructions below for this.

+1. Voilà!
+You have

 ### Create a data source document